JenniferPylko/openlore/stories/sophocles-delta.md

 "Please bear with me."

-Astra sighed, "no: everything I have I needed to earn."
+Astra sighed.
+"No: everything I have I needed to earn."

 "I see.
 That sentiment is pretty common among underlings.
 Do you think the Utopians feel the same way?"